lino-framework/book/docs/specs/comments.rst

   Comment

+    A written text that one user wants to share with others.

+    A comment is always "about" something, called the :term:`discussion topic`.

-    A **comment** is a written text that one user wants to share with "whoever is interested".
-A comment has no "recipient" but is always "about" something, a topic.
-When you submit a comment, Lino notifies all users who registered their interest in the topic.
-All comments about the same topic form a discussion thread.
+    A comment has no "recipient".
+When you submit a comment, Lino notifies all users who registered their interest in the :term:`discussion topic`.

+    A comment can be a *reply* to another comments.
+All comments replying directly or indirectly to a given comment are called a *discussion thread*.

     Comments are stored in the :class:`Comment` database model.

-    Comments have no workflow management nor rating mechanism etc. As in the real world it is the user's responsibility to think before they say something.
+    Comments have no workflow management nor rating mechanism etc. It is the author's responsibility to think before they write something.

+  Discussion topic

+    The database object that is the "topic" of a comment.

   Commentable topic